gnormal/gnorm/site/content/cli/configuration.md

 # the "public.book_type" enum to ./gnorm/public/enums/users.go.
 EnumPath =  "gnorm/{{.Schema}}/enums/{{.Enum}}.go"

+# NameConversion defines how the DBName of tables, schemas, and enums are
+# converted into their Name value.
+This is a template that may use all the
+# regular functions.
+The "." value is the DB name of the item.
+Thus, to make an
+# item's Name the same as its DBName, you'd use a template of "{{.}}".
+To make
+# the Name the PascalCase version, you'd use "{{pascal .}}".
+NameConversion = "{{pascal .}}"

 # TypeMap is a mapping of database type names to replacement type names
 # (generally types from your language for deserialization), specifically for
 # database columns that are nullable.
 In the data sent to your template, this